ponte-vecchio/fonts-langkorean/gyeonggi-fonts/README.md

 \* Note: The indication of the sourec shall not be used to misguide a third part as it is sponsored by public institutions or as it has special relationship with public institutions.

-### Change Prohibition
+### Change Permitted

-- No changes or modifications to the work is allowed.
+- Changes or modifications to the work is permitted to create secondary work.

 ## 1. Source Indication Liability